Understanding auto refinancing

 Learn about auto refinancing basics

 Is refinancing your car right for you?
 Deciding whether or not refinancing is right for your situation often depends on your overall financial goals.
-If your goals include saving on your monthly car payments or lowering your interest rate, then, yes, refinancing could be a good move.
+If your goals include saving on your monthly car payments or lowering your interest rate, then yes, refinancing could be a good move.

-You can refinance your vehicle with several goals in mind, and one of the most common is to simply save money each month.
+You can refinance your vehicle with several goals in mind, and one of the most common is simply to save money each month.
 This can often be achieved by extending your loan term or lowering your interest rate, which often decreases your monthly payment amounts.
 If you can lower your payments, that is more money available in your monthly budget.

 Calculate refinance savings